Map: Where Are the Trashiest New Yorkers?

 In September of 2011, the City of New York Department of Sanitation (DSNY) monitored the amount of refuse, paper recycling, and metal, glass and plastic recycling that was collected in each of New York’s 59 community districts.
 This was no small feat given that New Yorkers produce approximately 3.5 million tons of trash every year – a figure that balloons to more than 14 million tons when non-residential waste is thrown in.

-Map: New York City Trash Collection, September, 2011
+Map: New York City Trash and Recycling Collection (tons), September, 2011

 So what neighborhood gets the dubious distinction of being the trashiest?
 The winner is Staten Island’s community district three, whose residents produced 99.4 pounds of refuse and recycling per person.
 And the locality with the lightest litter?
-Harlem’s 11th district, which weighed in at a svelte 43.5 pounds per person.
+Manhattan’s 11th district in Harlem, which weighed in at a svelte 43.5 pounds per person.

 The good news is that New Yorkers still generate less garbage per capita than the average American.
 Despite a penchant for take out, New York City residents produce just 3 pounds of waste per day compared to 4.4 pounds for the average American.
 But when it comes to recycling the Big Apple is in the dumps.
 NYC’s recycling rate is a paltry 15 percent, less than half the national average of 34 percent and decades behind San Francisco’s 80 percent landfill diversion rate.